Finedl/Simulation-Automated-Vehicles/README.md

 departSpeed ​​is the departure speed of this kind of traffic, in m/s.

-（4）Setting up the road scene
+（4）Setting up the road scene:
 `
 initial_config = InitialConfig(spacing="uniform", shuffle=True)# initial position in road